 How To Clean Terracotta Pots

-Step 1: Remove any loose dirt.
-Brush off as much dirt as you can, but you don’t have to get it all off.
+Step 1: Remove any loose dirt from the pot.
+Brush as much dirt as you can off of the clay pot, but you don’t have to get it all off.
 I got this fancy pot brush for Christmas a few years back, but you don’t need to go out and buy one of these.
-Before I got this brush, I used a cheap toilet brush that I bought for a few dollars (but please don’t use an old toilet brush – yuck!)
+Before I got this brush, I used a cheap toilet brush that I bought for a few dollars (but please don’t use an old toilet brush – gross!).

 Step 3: Run through the dishwasher.
-As a last step, I run the pots through the quick wash cycle on my dishwasher.
+As a last step, I run the terracotta pots through the quick wash cycle on my dishwasher.
 This will help to disinfect the pots and clean them.
 If you don’t have a dishwasher, you can scrub the pots in soapy water (will require a little extra elbow grease).

 That’s it, I told you it was easy.
-As for those dirty old pots I got for free.
-Well, here’s what they look like now…
+As for those dirty old terracotta pots I got for free.
+Well, here’s what they look like after I finished cleaning them…

 Can you believe these are the same terracotta pots?
 Seriously, this took about 30 minutes of my time (not counting the time I let the pots soak, and the time it took for the dishwasher to run).
 Now I have what look like brand new terracotta pots.
 I’m pretty sure it’s been several years since these terracotta pots have been cleaned (if ever).
 It’s good practice to clean terracotta pots every time you use them to keep them looking beautiful, and prevent pests and diseases.

 For more information and tips for repotting houseplants, click here… Repotting Houseplants